sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 ### Adding remotes

-As you have seen above, our repository, does not have any remotes yet, let's change that.
+As you have seen above, our repository does not have any remotes yet.
+Let's change that.
 I'm going to use GitHub as our centralized hosting provider in order to store our repository.
-In order to do that you will have to create an account on [GitHub](https://github.com/) and create a repository.
+To do that, you will have to create an account on [GitHub](https://github.com/) and create a repository.
 I'm going to create a repository called `git-is-going-to-eat-you-code`.

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git remote add origin https://github.com/sbagda01/git-is-going-to-eat-you-code/